ahadas/ahadas.github.io/about.md

 The code is available [here](https://github.com/kubevirt).

 ## oVirt {#ovirt}
 [oVirt](http://www.ovirt.org) is a virtualization management platform optimized to the KVM hypervisor.
-It was founded by Red Hat as a community project on which Red Hat Virtualization is based.
+It was founded by Red Hat as a community project that Red Hat Virtualization is based on.
 It allows centralized management of virtual machines, compute, storage and networking resources, from an easy to use web-based front-end with platform independent access.

 I have been contributing to oVirt since 2012, mainly to VM-lifecycle related flows in ovirt-engine.
 Since 2014 I am a co-maintainer of ovirt-engine.